The subject of this latest interview is Alex Kerr, a second-year law student at Sussex University.

 7. What’s the best thing and the worst thing about studying law?

-The best thing about studying law is the you can’t help but feel different to all other students.
+The best thing about studying law is you can’t help but feel different to all other students.
 I think this is because you have to be constantly bearing in mind your career prospects, and thinking about what areas you would like to specialise in.
 There is such breadth and diversity to law students, from those who want to pursue human rights on a pro bono basis, to those who want to represent FTSE 100 companies.
 The worst thing about studying law is not simply the workload, as it is surely expected that you have to work hard.
 The worst thing is that students on most other courses don’t appreciate the workload, and think that you are just a bit boring!

 8. What advice would you give to someone considering studying to become a lawyer?

 You really have to want to become a lawyer, do not just do it because you think it is a good degree to have.
 Too many people are starting law degrees with no real clue about what they want to do with their lives, and it is not the degree to discover this.
 It used to be the case that if you left a decent university with a law degree, then there would be a job waiting for you.
-This couldn’t be further from the truth anymore, as many of my friends have left top 5 universities with law degrees but are not being offered jobs.
+This couldn’t be further from the truth anymore, as many of my friends have left the top 5 universities with law degrees but are not being offered jobs.
 You have to work your socks off, and take it seriously from the first minute.

 9. Is there anything else you would like to add?